 T-Mobile Consent Requirements – If a property owner ever wants to monetize their lease either for additional working capital or to de-risk the possibility of losing the revenue in any de-commissioning, etc. due to mergers among the carriers, we strongly recommend you find a way to eliminate any ‘consent to assign’ or ‘consent to sell’ from a T-Mobile lease.
 Removing it is NOT possible once the lease is established (why would they?) but if you are negotiating a new T-Mobile lease, it would very much benefit you to strike any such language.
 While T-Mobile has no history of purchasing their own leases back, our understanding is that they will only consent to a sale if the buyer gives them a sizable reduction in their rent and agrees to make it difficult to impossible for them to re-sell or re-finance the lease as part of their own portfolios.
 This results in much lower prices or, worse yet, a complete inability of the better capitalized buyers to make an offer on your lease at all.

-AT&T Right of First Refusal buy-back initiative – Q1 of 2017 saw AT&T quietly announce the availability of a significant pool of capital to proactively purchase their own rooftop and ground leases from their landlords who are interested in lease monetization.
-This program was put in place to prevent both the landlords and AT&T from being taken advantage of by unscrupulous buyers.
-TCA is national partner of AT&T and we can explain the pros and cons of monetizing a lease if you are interested in this program.
+AT&T Tower and Right of First Refusal buy-back initiative – In 2018 AT&T quietly announce the availability of a significant pool of capital to proactively purchase their own rooftop and ground leases as well as towers from their landlords who are interested in selling or monetization.
+This program was put in place to prevent both the landlords and AT&T from being taken advantage of by unscrupulous buyers and has continued to this day and TCA manages this process for them performing valuation analyses at their request.

 TCA’s best-foot-forward offers still surpass the initial offers of all of the aggregation firms.
 TCA does not ‘start low’ and work our way up to match competitive bids.
 We do not believe that property owners looking to sell their leases should want to deal with buyers that initially try and take advantage of them and, in the face of competition, increase their offers after the fact.
 TCA has been able to keep ahead of the market with our offer prices after having entered into a facility arrangement with our institutional funding partner.
 TCA is not a ‘broker’ and we close directly onto the balance sheet of our funding partner.
 We would be pleased to arrange a call explaining the process of selling a lease with our closing and legal department at your convenience.